 14.2.
 Punctuality

-Punctuality includes the time lag between the actual delivery of the data and the target date when it should have been delivered.
-For 2023, most of the countries were able to meet the deadline.
+Punctuality refers to the time lag between the target date for data delivery and the actual delivery date.
+For 2024, most countries were able to meet the deadline.
 Please consult the national quality reports.

 14.2.1.
 Punctuality - delivery and publication

-Data were checked, validated, and disseminated as soon as they are received from countries.
+Data were checked, validated and disseminated as soon as they were received from countries.

 15.1.
 Comparability - geographical

-The EU-SILC common framework aims at ensuring standardisation at different levels.
-Conceptual standardisation is achieved because the common concepts/definitions underlying each measure/variable, the scope and time reference are defined and documented.
+The EU-SILC common framework aims to ensure standardisation at different levels.
+Conceptual standardisation is achieved by defining and documenting the common concepts/definitions underlying each measure/variable, the scope and the time reference.

-Implementation and process standardisation is achieved by editing data to ensure that recommendations are followed concerning collection unit, sample size to be achieved for each country, a recommended design for implementing EU-SILC (rotational panel), common requirements for sampling and tracing rules for the longitudinal components, common requirement for imputation and weighting procedures.
-International classifications aiming at maximising comparability of the information produced are also enforced.
+Implementation and process standardisation is achieved by editing data to ensure that recommendations are followed.
+These recommendations concern the collection unit, the sample size to be achieved for each country, the recommended design for implementing EU-SILC (rotational panel), common requirements for sampling, tracing rules for the longitudinal components, and common requirement for imputation and weighting procedures.
+International classifications aimed at maximising comparability of the information produced are also enforced.

-Specific fieldwork aspects are also controlled by the framework: to limit the use of proxy interviews, to limit the use of controlled substitutions, to limit the interval between the end of the income reference period and the time of the interview, to limit to the extent for the total fieldwork of one-shot surveys, to define precise follow up rules of individuals and households in case of refusals, to limit noncontact.
+Specific fieldwork aspects are also controlled by the framework in order to limit the use of proxy interviews; limit the use of controlled substitutions; limit the interval between the end of the income reference period and the time of the interview; limit the extent of total fieldwork for one-shot surveys; define precise follow-up rules for individuals and households in the event of refusals; and limit noncontact.
 Eurostat and Member States work together to develop common guidelines and procedures aimed at maximising comparability.

-The EU-SILC survey design is flexible.
-EU-SILC flexibility is a key aspect allowing for adaptation to national specificities in terms of infrastructure and measurement.
-The most important element of the flexibility is related to the data sources (administrative or interview) to be used.
+The EU-SILC survey design remains flexible.
+EU-SILC flexibility is a key aspect allowing it to be adapted to national specificities in terms of infrastructure and measurement.
+The most important aspect of the flexibility relates to the data sources to be used (administrative or interview).
 Eurostat encouraged the use of existing ones, whether they are surveys or registers.
-A second aspect of the flexibility is related to the survey and sampling design.
-The only constraint is that, for both, the cross-sectional and longitudinal components, all household and personal data have to be linkable at micro level.
-Countries can use survey vehicles already in place, set up a new survey possibly drawing on one recommended by Eurostat.
-Sampling design can draw on expertise for social surveys at national level.
-The third element of flexibility relates to the measure of self-employment income for which the diversity of the sources and practices did not allow to find common harmonised solutions.
+A second aspect of the flexibility relates to the survey and sampling design.
+The only constraint is that, for both the cross-sectional and longitudinal components, all household and personal data have to be linkable at micro level.
+Countries can use survey vehicles already in place or set up a new survey, possibly drawing on one recommended by Eurostat.
+Sampling design can draw on social survey expertise at national level.
+The third aspect of flexibility relates to measuring self-employment income, for which the diversity of sources and practices did not allow common harmonised solutions to be found.

 15.1.1.
 Asymmetry for mirror flow statistics - coefficient